XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 opts = {
   if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned

-  where: 'Status==\"' + BankTransaction.StatusEnum.ACTIVE + '\"', # String | Filter by an any element
+  where: "Status==#{XeroRuby::Accounting::BankTransaction::AUTHORISED}", # String | Filter by an any element

   order: 'Type ASC', # String | Order by an any element

   page: 1, # Integer | Up to 100 bank transactions will be returned in a single API call with line items details

   unitdp: 4 # Integer | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts }
 begin
-  #Allows you to retrieve any spend or receive money transactions
+  # Allows you to retrieve any spend or receive money transactions
   result = api_instance.get_bank_transactions(xero_tenant_id, opts)
   p result
 rescue XeroRuby::Accounting::ApiError => e